Diary of a Wimpy Kid (2010 film): Sequels

 Three sequels were released in 2011, 2012 and 2017 respectively.
 Diary of a Wimpy Kid: Rodrick Rules was released on March 25, 2011.
 It was based on the second book in the series, Rodrick Rules.
 Zachary Gordon reprised his role in the film.
 Diary of a Wimpy Kid: Dog Days was released on August 3, 2012, and is based on The Last Straw and Dog Days, including scenes from both books.
 An animated short film, Diary of a Wimpy Kid: Class Clown, was released along with the DVD of Dog Days.
 A film based on The Long Haul was released in May 2017 and features a new cast starring Jason Drucker, Alicia Silverstone, and Tom Everett Scott, but received generally negative reviews.

-Animated reboot
+Animated reboot and sequels

 An animated reboot directed by Swinton Scott was released on Disney+ on December 3, 2021.
 Unlike the other films, this was the first Diary of a Wimpy Kid film to be animated fully in computer-generated imagery and features Greg and the characters in colors.
 Originally set as an adaptation of Cabin Fever by Kinney, it was re-announced in 2018 as an animated series but switched to a CGI movie in 2019.
 It stars Brady Noon, Ethan William Childress, and Chris Diamantopoulos.